 Around 400,000 cut off from food and medical supplies, prompting many to question where help will come from.

-Scores of people have been killed and over 100 others injured in Russian air strikes in Syria’s Idlib province, Al Jazeera has learnt.
+News of the agreement came on Saturday as scores of people were killed and more than 100 others injured in Russian air strikes in Syria’s Idlib province.

 The volunteer-run Syria Civil Defence told Al Jazeera that Saturday’s Russian air strikes targeted the town of Maarat al-Numaan, 290km north of the capital, killing at least 43 people and injuring at least 150 others.